awjuliani/NeuralDreamVideos/README.md

 The VAE is based on the model by [Jan Hendrik Metzen](https://jmetzen.github.io/2015-11-27/vae.html).

-The RNN is heavily modifies from  the model by [sherjilozair](https://github.com/sherjilozair/char-rnn-tensorflow).
+The RNN is heavily modified from  the model by [sherjilozair](https://github.com/sherjilozair/char-rnn-tensorflow).